pramcodes/Profit-Simulator/README.md

 ## Getting Started

-Follow these steps to get started with the Profit-Simulator:
+Follow these steps to get started with the Profit-Simulator: (Make sure python and pip is installed)

 1. **Clone the Repository:**
    ```bash